DaveSkender/Stock.Indicators/docs/_indicators/Ichimoku.md

 `quotes` is a collection of generic `TQuote` historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.

-### Chaining

-This indicator is not chain-enabled and must be generated from `quotes`.
-It **cannot** be used for further processing by other chain-enabled indicators.

 ## Response

 ```csharp